 How do I use the different sections of the Viewer?

-The main portion of the page is divided into boxes.
+The page is divided into boxes.

 - When "open", a box displays a "full" view